 In 1967, a group of investors from Indiana, including one of the ABA founders, Richard Tinkham, and sports agent Chuck Barnes, initiated the creation of a professional basketball team.
 The name of the future team was selected very thoroughly after discussing several possible variants.

-It should be mentioned, that the founder’s hesitations were caused by the geographic belonging of the team: would they become a city team (Indianapolis Packers) or the state (Indiana Pacers)?
-With the aim of popularizing basketball, the idea of organizing exhibition matches in different cities of the state was claimed during the season.
+It should be mentioned, that the geographic belonging of the team caused the founder’s hesitations: would they become a city team (Indianapolis Packers) or the state (Indiana Pacers)?
+To popularize basketball, the idea of organizing exhibition matches in different cities of the state was claimed during the season.
 It determined the club’s final name.

 Indiana Pacers history logo

 - 1967-19760% 15 / 1.5k

 - 1976-19902% 43 / 1.5k

 - 2005-201715% 238 / 1.5k

 - 2017-present48% 736 / 1.5k

 While some clubs completely change their style, others retain the same colors, fonts, and uniforms, but come up with some other options.
 For example, from the very beginning in 1967, Indiana used only three colors – white, yellow, and blue.
 The club logo of Indiana Pacers has retained its basic outlines.
 Actually, the emblem has not been redesigned for a long time, and Indiana does not follow the new rule of the NBA logos and remains the only league team on the emblem of which there is no full name of the club, but only a nickname.